MagicalMaravilla/CS-260-Assignment-3-linked-queues-/README.md

 A pointer checking the rear side of the queue

-We have a deconstructor and deconstructor
+We have a constructor and deconstructor

 and we have a value